EngineHub/WorldEditDocs/source/api/index.rst

 These documents also only cover the latest version of WorldEdit, although old versions may be reached using the navigator in the bottom right.

-To get started with the API, read :doc:`API Concepts <concepts>`.
+To get started with the API, read :doc:`API Concepts <concepts/index>`.
-When developing, take note of :doc:`Internal APIs <internal_apis>` to ensure you're using supported APIs.
+When developing, take note of :doc:`Internal APIs <internal-apis>` to ensure you're using supported APIs.

 .. _Maven repository: https://help.sonatype.com/repomanager3/repository-manager-concepts/an-example---maven-repository-format
 .. _Maven: https://maven.apache.org/